guypeer8/wiki-cli/README.md

  [ -h, --help ], show current help message
- [ -b, --briefs ], show brief description of first few matching results [ -l, --links ], show [x] wikipedia links matching input term [ -w, --write ], write the term search result to an html file [ -c, --locale ], the locale used to fetch the term from wikimedia
+ [ -b, --briefs ], show brief description of first few matching results [ -l, --links ], show [x] wikipedia links matching input term [ -t, --text ], extract the text explaining the term [ -w, --write ], write the term search result to an html file [ -c, --locale ], the locale used to fetch the term from wikimedia
 ```